KaltunAhmed/prayer-times/README.md

 If you would like to contribute...

+- Create a personal fork of the project on Github.

-- Clone this repository
+- Clone the fork on your local machine.

-- Message me and request the .env file & I'll also make you a contributor to the project
+- Message me and request the .env file.

-- Create a branch
+- Create a new branch on your forked repo to work on!

-- Make your changes
+- Make your changes and push to your fork.

-- Make a pull request (make sure your commit message describes your changes)
+- Make a pull request against the original repo (make sure your commit message describes your changes)

+- For a step by step guide on how to contribute watch this [video](https://www.youtube.com/watch?v=waEb2c9NDL8)

 Let's build somthing beautiful.